winstonlarson/old_website/resume.md

 **Research projects:** Bio-mimetic underwater robotics, networked indoor robot navigation, firearms identification for Boston Police, compact fusion power for spacecraft

 ###Experience
-**Innovation Consultant**, *Innosight 2014-2015*
+**Innovation Consultant**, *Innosight 2014-2015* <br>

-* Assisting Fortune 500 companies to respond to disruptive innovation as an innovation consultant.
+Assisting Fortune 500 companies to respond to disruptive innovation as an innovation consultant.

-* Technology and Biotech R&D: Established joint venture between a major tech company and a large pharmaceutical to build a computational R&D platform.
+* **Technology and Biotech R&D:** Established joint venture between a major tech company and a large pharmaceutical to build a computational R&D platform.
-* Pharmaceutical R&D: Created new R&D accelerator and launched its first project for at major pharmaceutical.
+* **Pharmaceutical R&D:** Created new R&D accelerator and launched its first project for at major pharmaceutical.
-* Energy & Water: Launched strategic initiative in water at an electric utility in California.
+* **Energy & Water:** Launched strategic initiative in water at an electric utility in California.
-* Consumer Electronics: Devised R&D strategy for a new product line being launched by consumer company.
+* **Consumer Electronics:** Devised R&D strategy for a new product line being launched by consumer company.
-* Semiconductor Manufacturing: Advised assessment and expansion of capabilities at electronics company.
+* **Semiconductor Manufacturing:** Advised assessment and expansion of capabilities at electronics company.
-* Internet of things: Facilitated symposium examining opportunities and challenges in the Industrial Internet
+* **Internet of things:** Facilitated symposium examining opportunities and challenges in the Industrial Internet

 **Unmanned Underwater Vehicle (UUV) Projects with Lincoln Laboratory**, *MIT 2011-2014* <br>
 Managed research team members, experimental research, accounting ($300k budget), procurement, and technical documentation & communication for prototype long-term underwater power sources.
 Founded a startup, competed in the MIT 100K, acted as CFO & COO.